 Smart Retail Store Operations

 In smart retail stores like Amazon Go and Nike Speed Shop, almost every experience is facilitated by an array of complex computer vision modeling.
 To successfully allow for conveniences like self-checkout and automatic payments, these models have to be sophisticated enough to handle all manner of image challenges, including object recognition and pose estimation.
-And yet, when you think about an in-person shopping environment — different people moving in all different directions, items that look similar to each other, varying light and shadows — it can be hard to account for all the variables in the training data.
-Synthetic data can be used to cover even the most rare cases, ensuring that a store’s AI models are operating at their best.
+Synthetic data can cover even the rarest cases, ensuring that a store’s AI models operate at their best.

 Medical Imaging